 What is Internal Notes?

-Internal notes are private messages attached to a conversation that only your team can see—the customer never sees them.
+An internal note is a private message attached to a conversation that only your team can see—the customer never sees it.
 Agents use internal notes to leave context for colleagues: "Customer is frustrated, be extra empathetic," "Already tried restarting—didn't fix the issue," "VIP customer, escalate if not resolved within 1 hour."
-Notes stay with the conversation permanently, creating an internal knowledge trail.
+Each internal note stays with the conversation permanently, creating an internal knowledge trail that survives long after the agent who wrote it has logged off.

 Why Internal Notes Matters